top of page

 Getting recognition

-This initiative was launched last month during G20 Summit in December 2022.
-It was inaugurated by Indian international cricketer Ravi Bishnoi.
-The impressed cricketer set the ball rolling by offering plastic waste in exchange for a cup of tea.
+This initiative was launched last month during the G20 Summit in December 2022.
+Indian international cricketer Ravi Bishnoi inaugurated it.
+The impressed cricketer set the ball rolling by offering plastic waste in exchange for tea.

 “It is wonderful to get recognition from cricketers like Ravi ji,” he smiles.